MetaDesign: Berlin, 1979 and 1990

-San Francisco, 1992, London, 1995, Zurich 2000, Abu Dhabi 2007, and Geneva 2013
+San Francisco, 1992; London, 1995; Zurich, 2000; Abu Dhabi, 2007; & Geneva 2013

 In 1992, MetaDesign established the San Francisco office, around Bill Hill (IDEO) and Terry Irwin (Landor Associates), and then in 1995 the London office around Tim Fendley (now Founder of Applied Information Group), and Robin Richmond (now founder Immersive Projects), formerly Union Design.
 Meta's San Francisco office developed teaching media including ViZability, IDEO's first web site, publishing systems for Ernst & Young and McGraw Hill and specialist event publicity for Fuse 98.
 The MetaDesign London office specialized in branding for the digital arena working for clients including The Economist Group, Ferrari, and European identities for Lexus and Škoda Auto.
 The company was also involved in developing the Bristol Legible City initiative for The City of Bristol.
 In 1998 the San Francisco office brought in Stan Leopard as principal and chairman.
 In 1999, the London office left the group and joined Icon Medialab, who then merged with Michiel Mol's Lost Boys in 2002.
 In 2001, Lost Boys had also purchased the majority of the shares of MetaDesign in Berlin.
 By 2001 founder Spiekermann had left to run his own projects forming the United Designers Network in 2002–2003 which formerly became rebranded as Spiekermann Associates in 2007.
 MetaDesign Abu Dhabi opened in 2007 with Dirk Evenson as Managing Director.
 MetaDesign Suisse was founded in Zurich, Switzerland, in 2000, with partners Alexander Haldemann and Bruno Schmidt.
 Dr. Haldemann launched MetaDesign Geneva in Geneva, Switzerland, in 2013.